Zhe Lim

 Company: Think Tank Consulting Australia (Delivery and Technology Lead) • Custom GPT-based Q&A assistant

-A functional team of 10 supported all government school sites across South Australia on matters related to service delivery policy, issue escalation and resolution processes.
-New team members frequently escalated common policy and process questions to the team lead, consuming senior capacity on queries that had well-documented answers buried in policy documents and procedural guides.
+A functional team of ten supported all government school sites across South Australia on matters related to service delivery policy and issue resolution.
+New team members frequently escalated common policy queries to the team lead, consuming senior capacity on questions that had well-documented answers buried in policy documents.

-Working within a consulting engagement, I identified this pattern as a quick win outside my core project scope.
+I identified this pattern as a quick win outside my core project scope.
 I observed the volume and nature of questions being escalated and confirmed that the majority related to established policies and standard procedures rather than edge cases requiring judgement.

 • Recognised by the area executive as driving internal efficiencies